rijalalfariz/face-cam-cpp/README.md

 Attendance System Using Face Recognition with NCNN
 ```

-This projects run in Raspberry pi 3 up to 10+ fps, connected with django-restframework to MIS website for attendance maagement and information built with django (see [MIS Website Repo](https://github.com/rijalalfariz/face-attendance-admin)).
+This projects run in Raspberry pi 3 up to 10+ fps, connected with django-restframework (Python) to MIS website for attendance maagement and information built with django (see [MIS Website Repo](https://github.com/rijalalfariz/face-attendance-admin)).

 ---